chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 Similar to the first scenario, as the particle approaches the detector, we notice an increase in photon count.
 The photon count reaches its maximal value at around :math:`z = 7.1` cm, which is close to the center of the detector's face.

-Scenario 4: Particle Going Across the Vessel on a Diagonal Line
+Scenario 4: particle going across the vessel on a diagonal Line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. image:: images/counts-across-vessel-on-a-diagonal-line.png
     :alt: Results for the particle going across the vessel on a diagonal line (Scenario 4)